precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-waveform.md

 This feature is only available for parallel implicit coupling.
 An extension to serial implicit coupling is planned.
 Without loss of generality, we moreover only discuss the API functions `readBlockVectorData` and `writeBlockVectorData` in the examples.
 {% endnote %}

-preCICE allows the participants to use subcycling - meaning: to work with individual timestep sizes smaller than the time window size.
+preCICE allows the participants to use subcycling – meaning: to work with individual timestep sizes smaller than the time window size.
 Note that participants always have to synchronize at the end of each *time window*.
 If you are not sure about the difference between a time window and a timestep or you want to know how subcycling works in detail, see ["Step 5 - Non-matching timestep sizes" of the step-by-step guide](couple-your-code-timestep-sizes.html).
-In the following section, we take a closer look at the exchange of coupling data when subcycling, and advanced techniques for interpolation of coupling data inside of a time window.
+In the following section, we take a closer look at the exchange of coupling data when subcycling and advanced techniques for interpolation of coupling data inside of a time window.

 ## Exchange of coupling data with subcycling